Please read the Council's general Privacy Notice as well as this notice.

 The personal information we collect and use

 We only obtain and use the information we need to provide our services to you.
-We also obtain and use special category information.
+We do obtain and use special category information.

 The law we use to process your personal information